8 Things You Didn’t Know About Assisted Living

 Senior living communities have different pet policies with specific breed restrictions and weight limits, so it’s important to do your research.
 For example, some communities have “pet interviews” to determine whether the pet is right for their community, while others allow all pets under 20 lbs.
 Birds and fish are also welcome in many communities, and some communities even have Pet Coordinators to care for any feathered or furry friends.
 So make sure to contact your communities of choice and ask about their particular pet policy.

-Read more about the health benefits of pets and why many assisted living communities have begun to integrate pets into their care programs in our “Pet Therapy” blog article.
 For more in-depth information about the benefits seniors receive from their furry companion, read our article on “Companion and Healing Pets at Senior Living.”